epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-05-07-herbstlustwm-modularized-lua.markdown

 Is it just me?
 Or didn't I do googling hard enough ?
-Instead of exitcode, I'm using standard error to check whether it should be launch or not.
+Instead of exitcode, I'm using standard error to determine whether it should be launch or not.

 #### View Source File: